Plzeň’s golden standard / Exploring the heart of West Bohemia

 Situated at the confluence of four rivers—the Mže, Radbuza, Úhlava, and Úslava—Plzeň was designed with a sense of space and grandeur.
 Its streets are wide, its parks are lush, and its history is etched into every Renaissance facade and Gothic spire.
 This is a city that rewards those who want to look beneath the surface and understand the grit and glamour of Bohemian history.
 At Wheely Tyred, we believe the best way to soak in this atmosphere is at your own pace, moving between the iconic landmarks that define the Czech spirit.

-The Pilgrimage to Pilsner Urquell
+The pilgrimage to Pilsner Urquell

 It is impossible to discuss Plzeň without starting at the twin-arched gates of the Pilsner Urquell Brewery.
 For many, this is the primary reason for a visit, and even for those who aren’t dedicated beer enthusiasts, the sheer scale of the operation is staggering.
 The brewery tour is a masterclass in industrial heritage.
 You will walk through the modern bottling plant—a whirlwind of stainless steel and precision—before descending into the historic cellars.